carfreesc/carfreesc.github.io/notes/gettingaround.md

 ### BL/WL/RL (Blue Loop/White Loop/Red Link)

 These three routes are subsidized by Penn State and offer free (for everybody), high frequency service around parts of campus and downtown.
-The RL is geared toward getting people from the

 ### AC  (Atherton Street Connector)

 This bus offers service back and forth on Atherton St between (roughly) Hills Plaza to the south and Colonnade to the north.
-It has connections to CATAGO! at:

 ### CC (College Avenue Connector)